solids4foam/solids4foam/README.md

 elasto-plasticity soil model.
 International Journal for Numerical and Analytical Methods in Geomechanics, 2015, DOI: 10.1002/nag.2361.

-Ž.
-Tuković, P. Cardiff, A. Karač, H. Jasak, A. Ivanković: OpenFOAM Library for Fluid-Structure Interaction.
+Ž. Tuković, P. Cardiff, A. Karač, H. Jasak, A. Ivanković: OpenFOAM Library for Fluid-Structure Interaction.
 9th OpenFOAM Workshop, University of Zagreb, Croatia, 06/2014.